arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 I hope you get how paramount the generation of values is, in PBT.

 ### Fine.
 But enough with fictional attributes, please
-By now you should have gained the intuition that just generating purely random values does not work.
+By now you should have built the intuition that just generating purely random values does not work.
 We need to craft *quasi-random* values, strictly satisfying some specific domain rules.
 Indeed, we need a way to instruct the test data generator which rules to stick to.

 And it's time to say goodbye to our fictional attributes.<br/>
 What about using functions instead?